Stebalien/Squire/README.md

 ### getFontInfo

 Returns an object containing the active font family, size, colour and background colour for the the current cursor position, if any are set.
-The property names are respectively `family`, `size`, `color` and `backgroundColor`.
+The property names are respectively `font`, `size`, `color` and `highlight`.
 It looks at style attributes to detect this, so will not detect `<FONT>` tags or non-inline styles.
 If a selection across multiple elements has been made, it will return an empty object.

 ### getCursorPosition